Dosa (1 Piece) and Egg Omelet or Scrambled Egg (1 Medium Egg)

 How to consume dosa, egg omelet or scrambled egg without glucose spikes

-Include vegetables like spinach, bell peppers, and broccoli with your dosa or eggs.
-These can help slow down the absorption of glucose into the bloodstream.
+Incorporate vegetables like spinach, broccoli, or bell peppers into your dosa batter or egg dishes to help slow down the absorption of glucose.

 Stay Hydrated